skypilot-org/skypilot/docs/source/reference/tpu.rst

 .. note::

-   Both TPU architectures, TPU VMs and TPU Nodes, are supported.
-Our example is based on TPU VM.
+   Both TPU architectures, TPU VMs and TPU Nodes, can be used with TPU Pods.
+The example below is based on TPU VMs.

 To show all available TPU Pods, run :code:`sky show-gpus`: